rewbs/sd-parseq/README.md

 ## What is this?

-[Stable Diffusion](https://stability.ai/blog/stable-diffusion-public-release) is an AI image generation tool. (https://github.com/AUTOMATIC1111/stable-diffusion-webui) is a web ui for that tool.
+For context: [Stable Diffusion](https://stability.ai/blog/stable-diffusion-public-release) is an AI image generation tool and [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) is a web ui for that tool.

-Parseq is a "parameter sequencer" for [Automatic1111's Stable Diffusion UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
+Parseq is a "parameter sequencer" for [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
 You can use it to generate videos with tight control and flexible interpolation over many Stable Diffusion parameters (such as seed, scale, prompt weights, denoising strength...), as well as input processing parameter (such as zoom, pan, 3D rotation...).

 <img width="720" alt="Parseq_-_parameter_sequencer_for_Stable_Diffusion" src="https://user-images.githubusercontent.com/74455/196206868-d463a083-8069-41fe-ac8f-cfc1fd3df463.png">